 Greater Manchester, National

-Across the United Kingdom, osteoarthritis (OA) affects nearly 10 million people, causing pain, reduced mobility, impaired physical, mental and emotional well-being, and reduced independence and quality of life.
+Across the United Kingdom, osteoarthritis (OA) affects nearly 10 million people.
+It causes pain, reduced mobility, impaired physical, mental and emotional well-being, and reduced independence and quality of life.
 It also increases the risk of co-morbidity and mortality.

 90% of people with OA are managed by GPs.
 It accounts for 2 million GP consultations and approximately 150,000 knee/hip replacements, making it the third largest NHS expenditure.